 Collecting records for the next buyer could reduce your liability if there are unforeseen problems.
 Any records about repairs, warranties, and manuals for important appliances and the air conditioning or heating unit should be retained.
 They should be provided to the next buyer.
 You'll want this information ready to go immediately after closing.
 Keep all the records from home inspections.
 These are likely to be useful in any home-selling process.

 A homeowner must keep homebuyers safe from injury.
 It's a homeowner's duty to warn invited guests of known dangers and to inspect the property for dangerous conditions.
 Because many homebuyers will view the home, a homeowner should eliminate potential hazards by checking the home for the following:

 - Dangerous areas in a yard

-Lock away expensive items.
 Most people that view your home are interested in buying a home.
-In rare circumstances, however, some visitors use open houses and home showings as a way to scout out a home to burglarize later or to steel valuable property.
-Beware of suspicious activity, such as a visitor that asks probing questions about your marital status or your schedule or visitors that use distraction to keep you occupied while someone else looks for valuable items in the house.
+But in rare circumstances, some visitors use open houses and home showings to scout out a home to burglarize later or steal valuable property from.
+Beware of suspicious activity, such as a visitor who asks probing questions about your marital status or your schedule.
+Or look for a visitor using a distraction to keep you occupied while someone else looks for valuable items in the house.